CNelias/DCCA.jl/README.md

 TO DO :
 ------------
-- Further optimize the compilation.
+- Propose a "table" version of the confidence interval to speed up computation (more approximative but extremely fast).
-- Better figure for the readme file
+- Better figure for the readme file.